How Gen Z will Impact Hospitality Design

 There is no denying that Gen Z is changing the world and the hospitality industry.
 However, some things will remain the same no matter what generation has the most buying power.
 Offering stellar customer service and putting your guests’ needs first is the key to running a successful hospitality business.

 Holly Welles is a real estate writer with an interest in emerging technologies and commercial design.
-She also maintains her own residential real estate blog, The Estate Update, and keeps up-to-date on Twitter @HollyAWelles
+She also maintains her own residential real estate blog, The Estate Update and works as editor at VisualCV, and keeps up-to-date on Twitter @HollyAWelles